pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

 Are you using Python3?
-If not, then this string '{Rosière,asb}' is NOT a unicode string.
-Prior to Python3, a unicode string is indicated with a leading 'u' character, as in u'{Rosière,asb}'.
+If not, then this string '{Rosiï¿½re,asb}' is NOT a unicode string.
+Prior to Python3, a unicode string is indicated with a leading 'u' character, as in u'{Rosiï¿½re,asb}'.
 Pyparsing can parse unicode strings, but you must construct the expressions with unicode as well: wd = Word(unicode(alphanums+alphas8bit)).
 In Python3, all strings are unicode, and the leading 'u' is no longer necessary.